GrapeSeed Selections Review

 Grapeseed Wine started out as a way to have customers help fund one-time wine productions by acclaimed winemakers, but now it's a wine club, too.
 Get preferred pricing on all of their new releases and enjoy helping stellar winemakers stretch their winemaking creativity.

-We're big fans of any group that has exclusive wines because they produced them (as opposed to buying out a full production of someone else's wine)
+I'm a big fan of any group that has exclusive wines because they produced them (as opposed to buying out a full production of someone else's wine)

-We'd like to see more options available, particularly for gifting, but also for delivery frequency.
-We're looking forward to the next release of Grapeseed wines to augment the selection.
+U'd like to see more options available, particularly for gifting, but also for delivery frequency.
+I'm looking forward to the next release of Grapeseed wines to augment the selection.

 GrapeSeed contracts with pedigreed winemakers — who often don't get to experiment with new ideas at their "day jobs" — provides them with high-quality fruit from vineyards they already know, and winds up with interesting new wines to introduce to the market under their own label.
 This isn't a new model, I can think of at least four other companies that do this.
 What's different here is the focus on quality and concept rather than on the final price per bottle.

 GrapeSeed feels more like a winery wine club than a traditional "wine of the month club" and that's probably not an accident.
 We receive shipments from (at time of review) 7 winery clubs and many many wine of the month clubs.
 The one thing most wine of the month clubs don't seem to get right is a personal connection with their customers.
 The wineries do a really great job of helping us wine drinkers feel connected to the winemakers, the vineyard staff, the tasting room staff, etc.